Effects of electron scattering on the topological properties of nanowires: Majorana fermions from disorder and superlattices: Introduction

+The recent observation of a zero-bias peak (ZBP) in the Andreev conductance of superconducting InSb nanowire heterostructures~\cite{mourik12}, followed by similar observations subsequentially reported by other groups~\cite{Deng12, Das12}, therefore raised many questions about the origin of the peak because the mean free path obtained from normal state conductance shows the nanowires to be too dirty to be in the topological regime.
+Indeed, recent works caution against the interpretation that these peaks are signatures of Majorana fermions \cite{Liu12,Bagrets12,Pikulin12, Rainis13}.

+In contrast, here we show that topological superconductivity in the presence of s-wave order parameter is resistant to disorder in that the conditions (i) and (ii) are in fact not essential for the survival of Majorana fermions.
+The underlying reason (which is not captured by an effective p-wave model) is that a transport gap can be utilized to induce and protect topological state similar to the spectral gaps of conventional proposals.
+Hence, disorder can induce robust topological order in s-wave superconductors and thus {\it create} Majorana fermions.
+Indeed, we find that, for long disordered wires, the total area of the topological phase is conserved.
+Strikingly, if the scattering is regular e.g. due to a superlattice, the area of the topological phase can be made to increase beyond the clean value, raising the possibility to further engineer topological order.

-In this Letter, we therefore discuss the effects of regular and irregular scattering on the topological state.
-To this end, we develop a theory capable of studying topological phase transitions in the presence of individual (presumably random) potential configurations, rather than calculating average quantities.
-We first focus on the almost depleted wire and recover the earlier results of Refs.~\cite{Motrunich01,Piet11} for average phase boundary for the effective p-wave model.
-We particularly recover the result that the disorder is {\it always} detrimental to the topological order for p-wave superconductors.
-We then show how for individual disorder configurations, one can relate the phase diagram to an experimentally accessible quantity: the normal state conductance.
-This result allows us to solve {\it inter alia} the gaussian disordered p-wave problem exactly for all values of the disorder strength.
-Next, we focus on the (superconducting) semiconducting wire at arbitary doping and show that the topological phase transition at higher doping is {\ it not} described by the effective models.
-Most importantly, the disorder is {\it not} detrimental to topological order, rather the topological region is shifted to higher chemical potentials and its area in phase space is conserved.
-Strikingly, if the scattering is regular e.g. due to a superlattice, the area of the topological phase can even be made to increase beyond the clean value.
+This article is organized as follows: we develop a theory capable of studying topological phase transitions in the presence of individual (possibly random) potential configurations, rather than calculating average quantities.
+First, we focus on the almost depleted wire and recover in the weak-disorder limit the earlier results of Refs.~\cite{Motrunich01,Piet11}, namely that disorder is {\it always} detrimental to the topological order for p-wave superconductors.
+We then show how, for individual disorder configurations, one can relate the phase diagram to an experimentally accessible quantity: the normal state conductance.
+This result allows us to solve {\it inter alia} the Gaussian disordered p-wave problem exactly for all values of the disorder strength (Fig.~\ref{fig_pwave}).
+Finally, we focus on the experimentally relevant case of a semiconductor nanowire with s-wave superconductivity.
+We find that, unlike its p-wave counterpart, topological s-wave superconductivity is resistant to disorder (Fig.~\ref{FIG:swave}).